 In accordance with their Muslim religion, Saudi Arab marriages are typically endogamous, which means that they only marry within a small social circle.
 Inheritance is patrilineal (passed down from fathers to their sons).
 Saudi Arab clothing is designed for the harsh desert climate.
 It is made of lightweight, light-colored fabric and is also loose-fitting, allowing for the circulation of air.

 In the past, the Saudi Arab considered it shameful and degrading to have jobs doing manual labor.
 However, this has changed somewhat in recent years.
 Because of the need for improved health facilities, more income, and better housing, some have accepted wage-paying jobs.
 Nevertheless, most of the Saudi Arab still despise such positions.

 Being Muslim, the Saudi Arab follow the teachings of the prophet Mohammed.
 They believe that the only way to God is through following the teachings of their holy book, the Koran.
 The Islamic faith is a religion of works based on these five "pillars" or duties: (1) A Muslim must affirm that "there is no god but Allah, and Mohammed is his prophet."
 (2) Five times a day he must pray while facing Mecca.
-(3) He must give alms generously.
+(3) He must give an obligatory percentage (very similar to tithes) on an annual basis.
 (4) He must fast during Ramadan, the ninth month of the Muslim year.
 (5) He must try to go on a pilgrimage to Mecca at least once in his lifetime.